Want to know how to catch big carp from small waters? You've come to the right place.

-We’re talking about better fish on well-stocked ‘ponds’ – the sort of waters you skirt round on the way to the ‘big lake’ or main lake on your local day ticket complex.
+Here we’re talking about landing better fish on well-stocked ‘ponds’ – the sort of waters you skirt round on the way to the ‘big lake’ or main lake on your local day ticket complex.

 There are hundreds of waters like this up and down the country.
 And lots of theses venues have fish around or over the 20lb mark, fish that are well worth catching – especially on light specimen gear.